-The Connecticut Traffic Accident Facts of 2008 note that more than 500 accidents involved a truck/trailer combination which caused approximately 80 serious personal injuries.
-It was also reported that over a 9 year period, ending in 2008, tractor-trailer accidents caused nearly 7,000 injuries.
-34% of those accidents occurred between the hours of 10am and 3pm.
+The Connecticut Traffic Accident Facts of 2008 note that more than 500 accidents involved a truck/trailer combination, which caused approximately 80 serious personal injuries.
+It was also reported that over a 9-year period, ending in 2008, tractor-trailer accidents caused nearly 7,000 injuries.
+Thirty-four percent of those accidents occurred between the hours of 10 a.m. and 3 p.m.
 Other interested crash statistics in Connecticut in 2008:

-Fill out the ‘FREE CASE REVIEW’ form to your right for a no-obligation review of your case.
+Fill out the ‘Free Case Evaluaiton’ form to your right for a no-obligation review of your case.

-Both car and truck maintenance is important in keeping you safe behind the wheel as the simplest improper repair can cause a collision.
-Most maintenance may be based on time and mileage as due to normal wear and tear on the truck.
+Both car and truck maintenance are important in keeping you safe behind the wheel as the simplest improper repair can cause a collision.
+Most maintenance may be based on time and mileage due to normal wear and tear on the truck.
 Always be sure to check your:

 - Tire treading

 - Oil and power steering fluid

 - Brake system